-At a minimum, the program director must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
-(Core)
+At a minimum, the program director must be provided with the salary support required to devote 25-50 percent FTE of non-clinical time to the administration of the program.
+(Detail)

 Background and Intent: To achieve successful graduate medical education, individuals serving as education and administrative leaders of fellowship programs, as well as those significantly engaged in the education, supervision, evaluation, and mentoring of fellows, must have sufficient dedicated professional time to perform the vital activities required to sustain an accredited program.